NCBI-Hackathons/Pharmacogenomics_Prediction_Pipeline_P3/doc/source/configuration.rst

 .. code-block:: yaml

     run_info:
-        -
-            label: run_1
+        run_1:
-            filter_function: "filterfuncs.run1"
+            feature_filter: "filterfuncs.run1"

-        -
-            label: run_2
+            response_filter: "filterfuncs.aic1"

+        run_2:
-            filter_function: "filterfuncs.run2"
+            feature_filter: "filterfuncs.run2"
+            response_filter: "filterfuncs.aic1"

-This is a list of dictionaries that defines multiple runs.
+This is a dictionary that defines multiple runs.
 It is intended as the entry point for configuring and tweaking filtering and learning parameters.
-It has the following keys:

-:label:
-    Label for this run; output will go in `runs/run_1` and `runs/run_2`

-:filter_function:
+Each entry (here, `run_1` and `run_2`) defines a unique set of feature filtering, response filtering, and learning parameters.
+Each entry then has the following keys:

+:feature_filter:
     This is a dotted-notation specification of a Python filter function to use.
 See :ref:`filtering` for more details.
 In this example, we need a function called `run1` and another called `run2` in the `filterfuncs.py` Python module.

+:response_filter:
+    Similar to `feature_filter`, this is a function that will handle the filtering of response data.